ef-end-y/blind-chess/README.md

 - A chess engine move
 - Checkmate

-If you play chess for example on chess.com you cannot make an incorrect move.
+If you play chess on chess.com you cannot make an incorrect move.
 If a player uses a physical board he can make not only incorrect moves.
 He can misplace pieces or remove some pieces from the board or add extra pieces.

 That is why blind chess first of all makes sure the position corresponds to the real position of the game.
 In case of an incorrect position g.process() returns action = WAIT_CORRECT_POSITION, diff = list of error squares.